zhangzhaocs/News-Recommender-System/README.md

 # News-Recommender-System
 a news recommender system, using item-item collaborative filtering and FunkSVD algorithm

-Users can import the project to Eclipse.
+Users can import the project(News-Recommender-System/News-Recommender-System) to Eclipse.

 Data directory contains the browsing history of 10,000 users in one month, each line contains 5 fields: user id \t new id \t browsing time \t title of the news \t content of the news.